Deducteam/Construkti/README.md

 ```
 - Write your proofs only using the connectors and quantifiers presented in `logic.lp`, and the natural deduction rules presented in `deduction.lp`.

-- If you want to translate the proofs of `file.lp`, run
+- If you want to translate the proofs contained in the folder `folder` (that is in the directory `construkti`), run
 ```
-bash translate.sh file
+bash translate.sh folder
 ```
+It creates a new folder `folder_c`, that contains the translated proofs.

 NB: If you want to translate the proofs and to obtain simpler proofs that use rewrite rules, run
 ```
-bash translate_rules.sh file
+bash translate_rules.sh folder
 ```
-You can test it on the file `test.lp`.
+You can test it on the folder `library`, that contain some proofs in huigher-order logic.

 ## How does it work?